mitchellgordon95/mitchellgordon95.github.io/_drafts/physical-manifestations-part-1.md

 a physical manifestation.
 This took me a while to get to.

 On one hand, this seems perfectly reasonable.
 A little dumb, even.
 If you can't ever touch, hear, or see something, why should you care about it?
-Why think about eating an apple, if the apple will never exist?
+Under this definition, something without a physical manifestation will never influence your life in any way.

 On the other hand, I catch a lot of flak for this view from my friends and colleagues... what about the mind?
 The soul?
 Fiction?
 Mathematics, language?
 How